-Although they only account for an average of 5% of overall purchases, class C purchases make up almost 70% of hidden costs.
+Although they only account for an average of 5% of overall purchases, Tail spend make up almost 70% of hidden costs.
 These indirect expenses are particularly related to transaction costs and volumes.
 This serves as a reminder to companies of the importance of optimising their Procure-to-Pay cycle, in other words, the process from product research to invoicing.

 Optimising the Procure-to-Pay process

 In procurement departments, indirect purchases involve the largest number of transactions.
-However, the majority of companies are not equipped with an e-procurement solution for this class of purchases.
+However, the majority of companies are not equipped with an e-procurement solution for Tail spend.
 This would enable them to digitalise this large number of transactions, therefore optimising how they manage purchases and reducing their associated transaction costs.

 With this in mind, it seems vital to automate and improve the flow of the Procure-to-Pay process by using an e-procurement solution.
 The key is better control of indirect purchases and total cost of ownership (TCO).